collective/collective.fieldedit/README.rst

 - Use the same widgets and validators as the default edit-form
 - Respects schema-hints like field-permissions, invariants and widgets.

-Use it by adding a link to a view that takes up to three parameters divided by a ":"
+Use it by adding a link to the view ``@@field_edit_form`` and pass the fiels you want to edit as a query-string with up to three parameters separated by a ":" for each field.

-    fieldname:fieldmode:displaylabel

-Schema: `fieldname:fieldmode:label`. mode and label are optional.

 Examples